ja-guzzle/docs/docs/How to guides/Administration/Environment config/Repository database.md

 1. Metadata tables for for Guzzle app

+< second table is meant for metadata tables for Guzzle app. >

 "Initialize Database" functionality is meant Initialize the run

 6. To initialize the repository